websiteinspiration/bugsplat.rb/entries/resume.md

 * Work across the entire stack, from MySQL query optimization to Ruby and Node.JS background jobs to front-end HTML, Javascript and CSS.

+* Daily work on tasks using Pivotal Tracker, GitHub, and the Jenkins continuous integration server.

+* Implemented a lapsed-gamer mailer with customized messages for every user which increased retention by ~5%.

 #### Platform Developer, 2011 - 2012 ###

 [Emma](http://www.myemma.com), Portland, OR